Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Smooth manifolds

-\end{ddd} Our next task is to extend the definition of the characteristic forms to geometric bundles.
+Our next task is to extend the definition of the characteristic forms to geometric bundles.
 A geometric bundle comes with a family of germs of good geometries $(g_{m})_{m\in M}$.
 This gives a family of germs $\omega(g_{m})$ of characteristic forms.
-The idea is to use the canonical interpolation of geometries \ref{may1701} and some homotopies to be described below in order to extend this family to a cycle in the \v{C}echification $\cL \DR_{Mf,\C}(M\times X)^{0}$ of the de Rham complex {(see Subsection \ref{may2201}).}
+The idea is to use the canonical interpolation of geometries {from} Definition \ref{may1701} and some homotopies, to be described below, in order to extend this family to a {zero} cycle in the \v{C}echification $\cL \DR_{Mf,\C}(M\times X)$ of the de Rham complex.
+Here $\cL \DR_{Mf,\C}(M\times X)$ is the colimit of the \v{C}ech complexes of $\DR_{Mf,\C}$ over the poset of coverings of $M\times X$ of the form $(U_{m}\times X)_{m\in M}$ which are indexed by the points of $M$ {and} such that $m\in U_{m}$. {We refer to Subsection \ref{may2201} for more details.}